amkhrjee/kandr/chap_five/ptr_to_fun/fun_ptr.md

  So, to sum up:

  > `foo` is a pointer to a function that takes three `int`s and returns an `int *`

+It enables you to call functions within other functions by passing the pointer, that are defined at run-time and not at compile-time.

+Well, on a seconds thought, it's actually not that confusing rather convenient.

+So, again, thanks Daavid Ritchie!